Orpington: History

 Historically, the major local commercial centre was nearby St Mary Cray rather than Orpington.
 St Mary Cray had a regular market, and industry (paper mills and bell foundry).
 In contrast, Orpington was a small country village surrounded by soft fruit farms, hop fields and orchards.
 These crops attracted Romani people, working as itinerant pickers, to annual camps in local meadows and worked-out chalk pits.
 Although this work has largely ended, the Borough still provides a permanent site for travellers at Star Lane, and historic gatherings are commemorated in local street names, such as Romany Rise.
 In 1967, Eric Lubbock, then Liberal MP for Orpington, promoted a Private Member's Bill to provide permanent Romani sites; this resulted in the Caravan Sites Act 1968 that placed an obligation upon local authorities to provide sites for locally residing travellers.
 In 1971, an international meeting of Romany people was held at Orpington; this Orpington Congress marked the founding of the International Romani Union, a group seeking political representation for Romanis throughout Europe.

 Orpington railway station opened in 1868 to the southwest of the town centre, prompting housing development in the Crofton and Broom Hill areas, with the Derry Downs areas to the east also developed at about the same time.
 The station was expanded in 1904, prompting a wave of house building that peaked in the 1920-30s, transforming the area into a suburb of London.
 The Walnuts Shopping Centre was built in the early 1970s.

 Government

 Orpington has been part of the London Borough of Bromley since 1 April 1965.
 Prior to this Orpington's local government was the Orpington Urban District within the county of Kent.
 Orpington forms part of the Orpington (UK Parliament constituency) and the current MP is Gareth Bacon, who has held the seat since 2019 for the Conservative Party.
 Orpington constituency, which covers a large swathe of southern Bromley borough, is regarded as a Conservative safe seat, with the party winning the seat in every general election held since 1970.
 Gareth Bacon is also the London Assembly member for the Bexley and Bromley constituency in which Orpington is located.

+Orpington is a town located in Greater London, specifically within the London Borough of Bromley.
+It has farms, roads, and homes divided by the border with Kent.
+This characteristic means that some areas of Orpington fall within the administrative boundaries of Bromley, while others extend into Kent.